Long Live Your Death: Plot

 Initially, Lozoya takes advantage of his "El Salvador" identity solely to mobilise assistance in his play against Orlowsky.
 In a tavern, he frames Orlowsky for a watch theft so he can escape and talk to Mendoza alone and find the other half of the treasure map so he can have the cash for himself, but a fight breaks out, leaving Lozoya cornered in a well.
 Orlowsky arrives to save him, but not before punishing him by leaving him to struggle to stay on the surface first.
 Soon, Lozoya is forced to give the information to the treasure by dropping his pants, displaying the instructions to Orlowsky.
-Orlowsky knocks Lozoya out by making him drink and goes to dig.
+Orlowsky incapacitates Lozoya by making him drink and proceeds to dig.
 Randall and the Soldiers find Lozoya's sister Lupita and torture her for information.
 Miguelito, her son, tells the soldiers where Lozoya is to try and save his mother.
 Meanwhile, Lozoya has come to and has gotten several men to corner Orlowsky.
 However, Huerta arrives and ties Orlowsky and Lozoya together, before leaving them guarded.
 Mary rescues them and they go together to San Tomas.
 On the way, they find the dead bodies of Lupita and Miguelito.
 Distraught, Lozoya vows "to kill as many regulares as there are hairs on my sister's head".
 This trail of vengeance leads to general Huerta and the two partners organise an uprising against his garrison, while Mary is obliged to put her virginity on the line in order to distract the commander (she tells him, "There is more than one way to kill a woman").
 However, the attack sends him running away in his underwear before she has had to go all the way.

 As Huerta also had taken control of the aforementioned treasure, but Lozoya's gives away the money to medicine, schools and hospitals, because he "can't betray these people".
 Orlowsky grumbles, "I never leave empty-handed" and proceeds to betray "El Salvador" to Huerta for $30.000.
 The hero is executed after an exhorting speech – "For those who love freedom no idol is necessary, for those who do not, no idol is sufficient".
 However this is all a ruse.
 Lozoya is executed with blank bullets, and Orlowsky sets off explosives that kill the soldiers and Huerta (who was just preparing to execute Orlowsky).
 Randall and his men ambush Orlowsky but they are killed, with the assistance of the "resurrected" Lozoya.
 The two scoundrels then share the reward money, and Lozoya expresses relief to be "an honest bandit" again.